ModelOriented/vivo/README.md

 ### 4 Measure based on Ceteris Paribus profiles

 The value of the colored area is our measure, which we can calculated in eight variants.
+We obtain eight variants measure through the possible options of three parameters such as `absolute_deviation`, `point` and `density`.
+The measure is local variable importance for the new observation.

 ```{r, message=FALSE, warning=FALSE, error=FALSE, include=TRUE, echo = FALSE}
 y_predict = predict(apartments_rf_model, new_apartment)